remimimimimi/ghaf-not/site/rootfs.md

 `nixpkgs/build-support/closure-info.nix`.

 A call to `nix-store --load-db` with the registration file found in the rootfs is done in a runit script.
-I woder if it could be done directly when the rootfs is mounted.
+I wonder if it could be done directly when the rootfs is mounted.

 <br />